YagizEbil/surriculum/README.md

 ## Credits

 This repository started as a fork of the original Surriculum project (https://github.com/melih-kiziltoprak/surriculum) and is maintained by **BEFICENT (Bilal M. G.)**.
-Major additions include double major support, Data Science and Analytics and several FASS programs, updated course lists and improved requirement checks.
+Major additions include double major support, Data Science and Analytics and several FASS programs, UI overhaul, updated course lists and improved requirement checks.

 ## License